jlucasvt/orangelink-feature-patch/README.md

 ### How do I get it?
-1. The Loop Patch Features are now incorporated into Loop as of Release 2.2.5 https://github.com/LoopKit/Loop/releases/
+1. The Loop Patch Features are now incorporated into Loop as of Release 2.2.5 (Aug 22 2021) Update to the latest version of Loop. https://github.com/LoopKit/Loop/releases/